Top of the Rock: Official Viewpoint of NYNJ World Cup 26

 6. See the Most Famous Tree

 The Rockefeller Center Christmas Tree is one of the most iconic symbols of the holiday season.
 Experience it from multiple vantage points: skate underneath it at The Rink or view from the Holiday Chalets for an elevated perspective during the festive season.
-And later in the year, keep an eye out for ways to upgrade your Top of the Rock experience, which offer closer access to the tree and the perfect view of the Saks Fifth Avenue light show during select evening time slots.
+If you're planning a trip later in the year, keep an eye out for ways to upgrade your Top of the Rock experience, which offer closer access to the tree and the perfect view of the Saks Fifth Avenue light show during select evening time slots.

 7. Explore Central Park